Byzantine–Bulgarian wars

-The Byzantine–Bulgarian wars were a series of conflicts fought between the Byzantines and Bulgarians which began when the Bulgars first settled in the Balkan peninsula in the 5th century, and intensified with the expansion of the Bulgarian Empire to the southwest after 680 AD.
-The Byzantines and Bulgarians continued to clash over the next century with variable success, until the Bulgarians, led by Krum, inflicted a series of crushing defeats on the Byzantines.
+The Byzantine–Bulgarian wars were a series of conflicts fought between the Byzantine Empire and the Bulgarian Empire which began after the Bulgars conquered parts of the Balkan peninsula after 680 AD.
+The Byzantine and First Bulgarian Empire continued to clash over the next century with varying success, until the Bulgarians, led by Krum, inflicted a series of crushing defeats on the Byzantines.
 After Krum died in 814, his son Omurtag negotiated a thirty-year peace treaty.
 Simeon I had multiple successful campaigns against the Byzantines during his rule from 893 to 927.
 His son Peter I negotiated another long-lasting peace treaty.
 His rule was followed by a period of decline of the Bulgarian state.

 In 971 John I Tzimiskes, the Byzantine emperor, subjugated much of the weakening Bulgarian Empire by defeating Boris II and capturing Preslav, the Bulgarian capital.
-Samuel managed to stabilize the Bulgarian state with a center around the town of Prespa.
-Near the end of his rule, the Byzantines got the upper hand again, and under Basil II they won the Battle of Kleidion and completely conquered Bulgaria in 1018.
+Samuel managed to stabilize the Bulgarian state with its center around the town of Prespa.
+Near the end of his rule, the Byzantines regained the upper hand, and under Basil II they won the Battle of Kleidion and completely conquered Bulgaria in 1018.
 There were rebellions against Byzantine rule from 1040 to 1041, and in the 1070s and the 1080s, but these failed.
 In 1185, however, Theodore Peter and Ivan Asen started a revolt, and the weakening Byzantine Empire, facing internal dynastic troubles of its own, was unable to quash the revolt.